ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 --- abstract

-This document specifies the architectural framework for constructing secure and anonymity-preserving instantiations of the Privacy Pass protocol.
+This document specifies the Privacy Pass architecture and its constituent protocols for constructing anonymous-credential authentication mechanisms.
 It provides recommendations on how the protocol ecosystem should be constructed to ensure the privacy of clients and the security of all participating entities.

 --- middle

 # Introduction

-Privacy Pass is a protocol for authorization based on anonymous-credential authentication mechanisms.
+Privacy Pass is an architecture for authorization based on anonymous-credential authentication mechanisms.
 Typical approaches for authorizing clients, such as through the use of long-term cookies, are not privacy-friendly since they allow servers to track clients across sessions and interactions.